Flexible Toggles and Symmetric Invertible Asynchronous Elementary Cellular Automata: Introduction

 The following notation and definitions will prove useful.
 We always assume $n\geq 3$ is an integer.
 Let $S_\Omega$ denote the symmetric group on a set $\Omega$, and let $S_m=S_{\{1,\ldots,m\}}$.
 If $p$ is a polynomial or a vertex of a graph, let $\deg(p)$ denote the degree of $p$.
 A function $g\colon\mathbb F_2^m\rightarrow\mathbb F_2$ is called \emph{symmetric} if $g(x_1,\ldots,x_m)=g(x_{\sigma_1},\ldots,x_{\sigma_m})$ for any $(x_1,\ldots,x_m)\in\mathbb F_2^m$ and any permutation $\sigma_1\cdots\sigma_m\in S_m$ (in this article, we write permutations as words).
 If $X$ is a set and $f\colon X\to X$ is a function, we say an element $x$ of $X$ is a periodic point of $f$ of period $r$ if $f^r(x)=x$ and $f^s(x)\neq x$ for all positive integers $s<r$.
 Define $\text{Per}_r(f)$ to be the set of periodic points of $f$ of period $r$.
 If $X$ is finite, then $\vert\text{Per}_1(f^r)\vert=\sum_{d\mid r}\vert\text{Per}_d(f)\vert$.
 By M\"obius inversion, where $\mu$ is the number-theoretic M\"obius function.

+Consider a general SDS as defined above.
 Suppose a vertex $v_i$ is adjacent to vertices $v_{j_1},\ldots,v_{j_d}$, where $d=\deg(v_i)$.
 When it is time for $v_i$ to update, the vertex function $f_{v_i}$ takes as its inputs the states $q(v_i),q(v_{j_1}),\ldots,q(v_{j_d})$ and outputs the new state to which $v_i$ should update.
 How should the states $q(v_i),q(v_{j_1}),\ldots,$ $q(v_{j_d})$ be ordered when used as arguments of the function $f_{v_i}$?
 In general, the answer to this question can vary depending on the problem one wishes to solve or the behavior one wishes to model.
 Here, we need not to worry about this issue because we will only deal with symmetric vertex functions.

 The vector $(q(v_1),\ldots,q(v_n))$, which lists all of the states of the vertices of $G$ in the order corresponding to the vertex indices, is known as the \emph{system state} of the SDS.
 For each vertex $v_i$ of $G$, we define the local update function $F_{v_i}\colon\mathbb F_2^n\rightarrow\mathbb F_2^{n}$ by where $v_{j_1},\ldots,v_{j_d}$ are the neighbors of $v_i$.
 The local update function $F_{v_i}$ represents the change in the system state that occurs when the vertex $v_i$ updates its state using the vertex function $f_{v_i}$.
 From the local update functions and the update order $\pi=\pi_1\cdots\pi_n$, we define the SDS map $F\colon\mathbb F_2^n\rightarrow\mathbb F_2^n$ by Applying the map $F$ is known as a \emph{system update}; it represents the change in the system state that occurs when each vertex $v_i$ updates in the sequential order specified by the permutation $\pi$.